keras-team/governance/rfcs/20200827-keras-cv-scoping-design.md

 ## Objective

-We aim at describing the scope of [keras-cv](https://github.com/keras-team/keras-cv), especially:
+This document describes the scope of the [keras-cv](https://github.com/keras-team/keras-cv) package, especially:
-- What areas should keras-cv include
+- What use cases `keras-cv` should cover
-- Boundaries between keras-cv and [tensorflow addons](https://github.com/tensorflow/addons)
+- Boundaries between `keras-cv` and [TensorFlow Addons](https://github.com/tensorflow/addons)
-- Boundaries between keras-cv and [tensorflow model garden](https://github.com/tensorflow/models)
+- Boundaries between `keras-cv` and [TensorFlow model garden](https://github.com/tensorflow/models)
-- Boundaries between keras-cv and [tf.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
+- Boundaries between `keras-cv` and [tf.keras.applications](https://keras.io/api/applications/)

 ## Motivation

-Computer vision (cv) has been an essential component in many machine learning solutions.
-Keras has been widely used in many image classification tasks.
+Computer vision (CV) is a major application area for our users.
+Keras on its own provides good support for image classification tasks, in particular via `tf.keras.applications`.
 However, a Keras-native modeling solutions for more advanced tasks, such as object detection, instance segmentation, etc., is still lacking.

-## User Benefit
+As a result, the open-source community has rolled out many different solutions for these use cases, made available via PyPI and GitHub.
+These third-party solutions are not always kept up to date, and many still rely on the legacy multi-backend Keras.
+They also raise the issue of API standardization.

-We hope to help machine learning engineers benefit from re-using Keras native, optimized, and well-tested components to build their models.
-We hope to help research scientists benefit from subclassing and re-composing Keras primitive components to test new research ideas.
+To fix this, we want machine learning engineers to have access to a standard Keras-native, optimized, and well-tested set of components to build their advanced computer vision models.

+This provides key user benefits:

+- The package would be first-party and thus always up to date with modern best practices.
+- High code quality and testing standards and strict quality control: same level of trust as core Keras
+- A shared API standard across the community
+- Ability for the open-source community to build more advanced solutions *on top* of this package instead of reinventing it

 ## Design Proposal

-We propose keras-cv to provide components that cover the following areas:
+`keras-cv` will provide components that cover the following areas:

 - Object Detection tasks.
 - Instance Segmentation tasks.
 - Semantic Segmentation tasks.